ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 1. Theseus and the Minotaur

 Even with his divine lineage and prowess, Theseus wouldn’t have survived the Minotaur, especially with the battle taking place in the confusing and confining corridors of the Labyrinth.
-Fortunately for him, he caught the eye of Minos’ daughter, Ariadne, who fell deeply in love with him.
+Fortunately for him, though, he caught the eye of Minos’ daughter Ariadne.
 Not only did Ariadne give Theseus a ball of thread to mark his path within the Labyrinth, she also helped smuggle in a sword.
 Theseus would ultimately use these tools to survive the Labyrinth and to slay the monstrous Minotaur.

 Interesting to Know

-Different versions of this famous Greek myth disagree on the reason behind Athen’s subjugation by Crete.
+- Different versions of this famous Greek myth disagree on the reason behind Athen’s subjugation by Crete.
 Some claim Minos attacked Athens after his son Androgeos was murdered while competing in Athenian games.
 Rather than surrender the murderers to Minos, Aegeus handed Minos the city instead.
-In other accounts, Minos had simply conquered Athens with military might.
+In other accounts, Minos had earlier conquered Athens.

 - In all versions of the myth, the Labyrinth was the brainchild of master artificer Daedalus.
 Its original purpose was to imprison the Minotaur.